patrickphat/Generate-Handwritten-Digits-Kernel-Density-Estimation/README.md

 ```

 **Note:**
-- The bigger batch_size, the faster the operation goes but more ram-dependent
+- The bigger `batch_size`, the faster the operation goes but more ram-dependent
-- If run out ram, please kindly decrease batch_size
+- If run out ram, please kindly decrease `batch_size`

 ### Drawing new sample using KDE
 ![](sampling_illustration.png)